 Is an unfair economic system and globalisation responsible for creating the ‘left behind’ – people who feel marginalised and insecure, trapped in poverty?

 As part of our Festival Focus Day A Fair Economy.
 A Better World we discuss how we can create more inclusive economies.
-Speakers include Matt Leach, Chief Executive of Local Trust; and Martin Sandbu, Economics Commentator at The Financial Times and Journalist Fellow, Friends Provident Foundation.
+Speakers include Matt Leach, Chief Executive of Local Trust; Sarah Marie Hall of the Women’s Budget Group (WBG), a not-for-profit organisation that monitors the impact of government policies on men and women; and Martin Sandbu, Economics Commentator at The Financial Times and Journalist Fellow, Friends Provident Foundation.
 The session is chaired by Kathleen Kelly, a Friends Provident Foundation Trustee and independent consultant.

 Why not come along and join in the conversation?